EsraaAbuHana/reading-notes/401-programming-in-general.md

 - context switching between threads takes less time.
 ## Advantages of multithread:

-- The users are not blocked because threads are independent, and we can perform multiple operations at times
+- The users are not blocked because threads are independent, and we can perform multiple operations at times.
 - As such the threads are independent, the other threads won't get affected if one thread meets an exception.
 # ![](https://i.stack.imgur.com/m0upc.jpg)
 # ![](https://www.scientecheasy.com/wp-content/uploads/2020/07/java-object-lock.png)

-# Code Conventions for the Java Programming Language: 9.
-Naming Conventions
+# Code Conventions for the Java Programming Language: 9.Naming Conventions
 # Naming conventions

-# Interpreted vs Compiled Programming Languages: What's the Difference?
+# Interpreted vs Compiled Programming Languages: What's the Difference ?
-# What is the difference between a compiled and an interpreted program?
+# What is the difference between a compiled and an interpreted program ?